 You CAN have fun!

 8) Do Something For Someone Else And Keep On Giving

 It’s amazing how doing for others can give you a whole new perspective.

-There was a student at Blake’s school who participated in track wearing shoes that were held together with duct tape.
+There was a student at my husband’s school who participated in track wearing shoes that were held together with duct tape.
 We went and purchased him shoes, but not just a cheap pair to get him by, we purchased nice name brand shoes that the student could be proud of.
-This incident put a bug in Blake’s heart to do more.
+This incident put a bug in my husband’s heart to do more.
 He began a shoe closet and invited co-workers and friends to donate their used tennis shoes still in good condition.
-Blake knows all too well what it’s like to wear shoes that need to be taped as he has worn taped shoes in his younger years.
+He knows all too well what it’s like to wear shoes that need to be taped as he has worn taped shoes in his younger years.

 What can you do for someone else?